Talking to the Moon: Critical reception

-On the other hand, Bill Lamb of About.com wrote that it "is possibly the weakest track simply because the heavy production threatens to overwhelm the centerpiece of Bruno Mars' singing because it is a big power jazz ballad that would work well from the stage."
+On the other hand, Bill Lamb of About.com wrote that it "is possibly the weakest track simply because the heavy production threatens to overwhelm the centerpiece of Bruno Mars' singing because it is a big power jazz ballad."
 In the same vein, Mike Diver of BBC Music considered the song "a ballad devoid of detectable emotion".
 The same perspective was replicated by Jamie Milton from musicOMH, who called it a "over-sentimental ballad".
 The Scotsman compared "Talking to the Moon" to the "Gary Barlow stirring-yet-banal mould", dubbing it "a slowed-down, doleful version of "Billionaire" (2011).

 Commercial performance

-Following the track's inclusion on the soundtrack of Insensato Coração, which generated most of the song's success Warner Music Brasil decided to release it as an official single in Brazil on April 12, 2011.
+Following the track's inclusion on the soundtrack of Insensato Coração, which generated most of the song's success, Warner Music Brasil decided to release it as an official single in Brazil on April 12, 2011.
 After its release, "Talking to the Moon" charted on two Brazilian charts – Billboard Brasil Hot Pop & Popular and the Brasil Hot 100 Airplay with it reaching the top position in both cases.
 The song spent nine weeks at number one on the latter chart, while it topped the former chart for 22 weeks.
 It became the fourth song with the most weeks spent at the top of Billboard Brasil Hot Pop & Popular and on Brasil Hot 100 Airplay it ranked seventh with the most weeks at number one as of 2012.
-In 2017, "Talking to the Moon" debuted on the Japan Hot 100 at number 45.
 In April 2021, the song received a resurgence on the video-sharing app TikTok, which it led to enter various charts, such as Australia and Switzerland.
-"Talking to the Moon" was certified two times platinum by the Recording Industry Association of America (RIAA) and gold by IFPI Denmark.
+"Talking to the Moon" was certified six times platinum by the Recording Industry Association of America (RIAA) and seven times platinum by Music Canada (MC).